eitchtee/gcal2todoist/README.md

 log_level: "INFO" # Currently only INFO level logs are avaliable.

 completed_label: "Done" # Add this label to a event to complete it before it's given time (useful for full day events)

+# Will fetch this number of days in advance.
+The higher this number
+# the higher the amount of api calls, watch out for rate limiting
+days_to_fetch: 7
 ```